Study in Spain

 Host family placement is throughout the country in both cities and rural areas.

 Most family members share the responsibility for household tasks like keeping the house clean and preparing dinner.
-Your new family would love for you to ask how you can help, and they look forward to dinnertime with you to know how your day was and to get to to know about your customs and culture.
+Your new family would love for you to ask how you can help.
+They look forward to dinnertime with you so they can ask how your day was.

 PROGRAM DEPARTURE RETURN FULL TUITION